Daniel-KM/Omeka-S-module-UpgradeFromOmekaClassic/README.md

 ==========================

-[Upgrade from Omeka Classic] is a module for [Omeka Semantic] that allows to uses a theme built for [Omeka 2] and upgraded via the plugin [Upgrade to Omeka Semantic].
+[Upgrade from Omeka Classic] is a module for [Omeka Semantic] that allows to reuse a theme built for [Omeka 2] and upgraded via the plugin [Upgrade to Omeka Semantic].

 As a compatibility layer, some visual glitches and bugs may subsist, in particular when the theme is heavily customized.

+You may check the themes and change the main layout and each view in order to replace old Omeka Classic functions by Omeka S ones.
+See the [official themes] to discover the new methods, or check the integrated views in `application/view-admin` and `application/view-shared`.

 For more information about the upgrade, see [Upgrade to Omeka Semantic].